OVERVIEW

 SPIRAL FORM AND NATURAL GROWTH

-IVd2b Spira Solaris and
+IVd2b Spira Solaris

 the 3-Fold Number "The three-fold number is present in all things